 The Meccan sura 55 is organized around a poetic refrain that is repeated much more frequently than are those in sura 54: “Which of the Lord’s blessings will you deny?” (vv.
 13, 16, 18, 21, 23, 25, 28, 30, 32, 34, 36, 38, 40, 42, 45, 53, 55, 59, 61, 65, 67, 69, 77) — somewhat resembling Psalm 136, with its recurring “For his mercy endures forever,” although even here the Qur’an is focused on magnifying, refuting, and even mocking the perversity of the unbelievers’ rejection of Islam.
 Says Maududi, “This is the only Surah of the Qur’an in which besides men the jinn also, who are the other creation of the earth endowed with freedom of will and action, have been directly addressed.”
 The jinn are addressed with humans in v.
 31.

-The first part (vv.
-1-30) emphasizes Allah’s creative power and his control of earthly phenomena; the second part (vv.
-31-78) warns of the Day of Judgment and again describes hell and Paradise.
+In the first part (vv.
+1-30), Allah yet again emphasizes his creative power and his control of earthly phenomena; in the second part (vv.
+31-78) he yet again warns of the Day of Judgment, and again describes hell and Paradise.
 Little is said that has not been said many other times in the Qur’an.
 The “two Easts and two Wests” of v.
-17 refer, says Ibn Kathir, to “the sunrise of summer and winter and the sunset of summer and winter” – a decidedly geocentric point of view.
+17 refer, says Ibn Kathir, to “the sunrise of summer and winter and the sunset of summer and winter” — a decidedly geocentric point of view.